 Having access to $\p(T \mid W)$ gives us ground-truth for things like the propensity scores and the degree of positivity/overlap violations.

 This is probably the most common method for evaluating causal estimators.
 However, it has several disadvantages.
-First, the data is completely synthetic, so we do not know if the rankings of estimators that we get will actually generalize to real data.
+First, the data is completely synthetic, so we do not know if the rankings of estimators that we get will generalize to real data.
 Second, authors proposing new causal estimators are naturally interested in synthetic data with specific properties that their estimator was developed to perform well on.
-This means that different synthetic data is used in different papers, so it is often not helpful for fairly comparing estimators.
+This means that different synthetic data used in different papers cannot be used for a fair comparison.